Kubernetes

 kubectl config use-context <cluster name> – Set the default context.

-kubectl api-resources – List the API resources that are available.
+kubectl api-resources – List the available API resources.

-kubectl api-versions – List the API versions that are available.
+kubectl api-versions – List the available API versions.

 -A – List pods, services, daemonsets, deployments, replicasets, statefulsets, jobs, and CronJobs in all namespaces, not custom resource types.
 Note the alias for --all-namespaces is -A